japareds/Multilayer-perceptron-from-scratch/README.md

 # Multilayer perceptron from scratch

 I built it to understand and consult how the algorithm works.
+In practice I will not use this.
 Training done using THE MNIST DATABASE of handwritten digits (http://yann.lecun.com/exdb/mnist/)

 Written in Octave/MatLab for simplicity handling matrices.